How to Rebalance your Portfolio

 Here is how you can enable SELL orders in Passiv and perform a full rebalance.
 If you want to use the default settings and BUY only, you can go directly to Step 3.

-Go to the Portfolio that you want to edit, then click on Group Settings.
+Go to the Portfolio that you want to edit, then click on Portfolio Settings.

 Step 2: Make your trades